jimkang/sort-cells-by-dist/README.md

 Sorts the cells in a grid by their distance from a particular cell.

-You give it cells (objects with `col` and `row` properties), and it gives you the index of the cells in order from close to far.
+You give it cells (objects with `col` and `row` properties), and it gives you the indexes of the cells in order from close to far.

 Installation
 ------------